-- Take into consideration that chimneys are affected by erosion from the inside due to the corrosive effect of flue gases.
+- Take corrosion into consideration: chimneys are affected by erosion from the inside due to the corrosive effect of flue gases.

 - Always burn dry, well-seasoned wood, otherwise tar deposits might collect within the flue.

-- In the roof space check for dampness around the chimney stack.
+- In the attic check for dampness around the chimney stack.

 - Regularly clean the fireplace, clearing ash and debris from the grates.